AmerOde/NoteTakingApp/README.md

 1. Connect an Android device or start an emulator.
 2. Click the "Run" button in Android Studio.

-### Contributing
-Contributions are welcome!
-Please fork the repository and create a pull request with your changes.

-### License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Contact
 - **Name:** Amer Odeh